erikaris/rplaywright/notes.md

    b. **infinity loading**  --> Keep scrolling until it reaches the bottom of the page.
 4. **Full Isolation**.
 Playwright leverage a browser context.
 Browser context is equivalent to a brand new browser profile.
 This delivers full test isolation with zero overhead.
-5. Web-first assertions.
+5. **Web-first assertions**.
 Playwright assertions are explicitly **created for the dynamic web**.
-Checks are automatically retried until the necessary conditions are met.
+Checks are automatically retried until the necessary conditions are met. <br /> Web-first assertions are like checking if the website's appearance and functionality are correct.
+For example, you might check if a button is clickable, if text is displayed correctly, or if a form works as expected.
 6. Effortless **Web Automation**: Automate repetitive tasks like web scraping, testing, and end-to-end workflows directly from R.
 7. Enhanced **Testing**: Simplify web testing processes and streamline quality assurance within your R projects.
 8. Increased **Efficiency**: Focus on analysis and insights, not tedious web interactions.